Phoenix Islands: Early history

-There is evidence to suggest that Howland Island was the site of a prehistoric settlement, which may have extended down to Rawaki, Canton, Manra and Orona —- probably in the form of a single community making use of several adjacent islands.
-Archaeological sites have been discovered on Manra and Orona that suggest there were two distinct groups of settlers, one from eastern Polynesia, and one from Micronesia.
+Evidence suggests that Howland Island was the site of a prehistoric settlement, which may have extended down to Rawaki, Canton, Manra, and Orona—probably in the form of a single community using several adjacent islands.
+Archaeological sites have been discovered on Manra and Orona that suggest there were two distinct groups of settlers, one from eastern Polynesia and one from Micronesia.
 The hard life on these isolated islands undoubtedly led either to the extinction or emigration of these settled peoples, in much the same way that other islands in the area (such as Christmas Island and Pitcairn) were abandoned.

-These ancient settlements were probably founded around 1000 BC, when eastern Melanesians are known to have travelled northwards across the water.
-Later settlement by Polynesians, and contact with Polynesia, is evident from archaeological digs.
-These have yielded basalt artifacts that originated in Samoa, the Marquesas, and the Cook Islands, and were transported to the Phoenix and Line Islands during the 12th–14th centuries AD.
+These ancient settlements were probably founded around 1000 BC when eastern Melanesians are known to have traveled northward across the water.
+Later settlement by Polynesians and contact with Polynesia is evident from archaeological digs.
+These have yielded basalt artifacts that originated in Samoa, the Marquesas, and the Cook Islands and were transported to the Phoenix and Line Islands during the 12th–14th centuries AD.

 Secondary discovery and mapping of the islands

 In 1568, when Spanish navigator Álvaro de Mendaña de Neira was commanded to explore the South Pacific, he sailed between the Line Islands and the Phoenix Islands without sighting land, ultimately discovering "Isla de Jesus" (probably one of the islands in the Ellice group).

 The oceans of the mid-Pacific and Micronesia opened up to new exploration in the early 19th century as whalers from Europe and the Americas began arriving.
-An influx of whaling vessels in the 1820s led to the secondary discovery and mapping of the islands between 1821–1825.
+An influx of whaling vessels in the 1820s led to the secondary discovery and mapping of the islands between 1821 and 1825.
 They were the last islands in the Pacific to be fully explored and charted, probably because they were predominantly small, low, and isolated.

-While it is clear that early 19th-century whalers were responsible for discovering most of Kiribati in the modern era, it is impossible to confirm exactly who discovered each of the islands, due to conflicting reports and inaccurate mapping.
+While it is clear that early 19th-century whalers were responsible for discovering most of Kiribati in the modern era, it is impossible to confirm exactly who discovered each of the islands due to conflicting reports and inaccurate mapping.
 Jeremiah N. Reynolds's 1828 report to the American Navy recommended an exploring expedition to the Pacific because "the English charts, and those of other countries are as yet very imperfect.
 Much of their information has been obtained from loose accounts from whalers who were careless in some instances, and forgetful in others, and which were seized with greediness by the makers of maps and charts, in order to be the first to make these discoveries known."

 This proposal came to fruition in the 1840s, when Charles Wilkes led the United States Exploring Expedition, consisting of the USS Peacock and the USS Flying Fish.
 The expedition surveyed the islands under the direction of William Hudson.